Abstracts Guidelines : IANCON 2026

 1. The presenting author should be an Indian National of age < 45 years.

-2. The presenting author should be a member of the IAN at the time of submission of written paper/abstract for Categories I, II, IV, V, VI, VII, VIII OR for Category III should have completed / be undergoing a Research Degree (e.g., PhD, M.Sc, MPhill) in an area of Neuroscience with thrust on Laboratory Research.
+2. The presenting author should be a member of the IAN at the time of submission of written paper/abstract for Awards I – XII, except Award III OR should have completed/be undergoing a Research Degree (e.g., PhD, M.Sc, MPhil) in an area of Neuroscience with a thrust on Laboratory Research.
 The areas may include but are not restricted to Neurosciences / Neurogenetics / Experimental Neuropsychology / Neurophysiology / Neuroanatomy / Computational Neuroscience.

-3. The presenting author should submit an abstract of not more than 300 words AS WELL AS a synopsis of 1000 words as a PDF file of not more than 10 MB in size, which is similarly structured as
+3. For Award Papers, the presenting Author should submit an abstract of not more than 300 words AS WELL AS a synopsis of 1000 words as a PDF file (Not more than 1,000 words, with up-to 5 tables, 3 graphs and bibliography), which is similarly structured as

 • Background & Aims